Can you file a global trademark that would cover the entire world? Is there such a thing as an international trademark?

 But let me go to the list of countries that are not.
 Before I do that, let me once again explain what it means if the country is not part of the Madrid Union.
 If a country has not joined the Madrid Agreement or the Madrid Protocol, it means that companies and entrepreneurs who only have a formal business presence in these countries, cannot file international applications.
 They need to file direct trademark applications in all countries where they want to protect their brands.
 That's what Canadian businesses had to do until June of 2019.
 Unless they also had a brand in the US for example.
 So selling your stuff in other countries was not enough.
 You actually have to have a formal establishment in that country.
 Also, when a country is not part of the Madrid Union, it means that you cannot have your international application cover it.
 Again, to use Canada as an example, until Canada joined the Madrid Protocol, American companies could not list Canada in their international applications.
 They needed to use local Canadian firms to get that done which is why there was so much resistance by big law firms that are set to lose a lot of billable hours because now, American companies can simply designate Canada in their international application.
 So to summarize, if your business is based on the countries that I'm going to go over now, you most probably cannot take advantage of filing an international trademark application to protect your brand in other countries.
 It also means that other businesses need to trademark their brands in your country directly rather than through an international trademark application.

-With that said, here's the list of 75 countries that are not part of the Madrid Union as of August 21st 2019: Andorra, Angola, Argentina, Bahamas, Bangladesh, Barbados, Belize, Bolivia, Burundi, Cabo Verde, Chile, Costa Rica, Democratic Republic of the Congo, Djibouti, Dominica, Dominican Republic, Ecuador, El Salvador, Eritrea, Ethiopia, Fiji, Grenada, Guatemala, Guyana, Haiti, Holy See, Honduras, Iraq, Jamaica, Jordan, Kiribati, Kuwait, Lebanon, Libya, Malaysia, Maldives, Malta, Marshall Islands, Mauritius, Micronesia, Myanmar which is formerly Burma, Nauru, Nepal, Nicaragua, Nigeria, Pakistan, Palau, Panama, Papua New Guinea, Paraguay, Peru, Qatar, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, Seychelles, Solomon Islands, Somalia, South Africa, South Sudan, Sri Lanka, Suriname, Swaziland, Tanzania, Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, Uganda, United Arab Emirates, Uruguay, Vanuatu, Venezuela and Yemen.
+With that said, here's the list of 75 countries that are not part of the Madrid Union as of August 21st, 2019: Andorra, Angola, Argentina, Bahamas, Bangladesh, Barbados, Belize, Bolivia, Burundi, Cabo Verde, Chile, Costa Rica, the Democratic Republic of the Congo, Djibouti, Dominica, Dominican Republic, Ecuador, El Salvador, Eritrea, Ethiopia, Fiji, Grenada, Guatemala, Guyana, Haiti, Holy See, Honduras, Iraq, Jamaica, Jordan, Kiribati, Kuwait, Lebanon, Libya, Malaysia, Maldives, Malta, Marshall Islands, Mauritius, Micronesia, Myanmar which is formerly Burma, Nauru, Nepal, Nicaragua, Nigeria, Pakistan, Palau, Panama, Papua New Guinea, Paraguay, Peru, Qatar, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, Seychelles, Solomon Islands, Somalia, South Africa, South Sudan, Sri Lanka, Suriname, Swaziland, Tanzania, Timor-Leste, Tonga, Trinidad and Tobago, Tuvalu, Uganda, United Arab Emirates, Uruguay, Vanuatu, Venezuela, and Yemen.

 Now, as you can tell, most of these countries are not exactly at the forefront of the developed economies.
 In all other countries, you're all good.
 One of the challenges of Madrid applications is that international applications and registrations are dependent on the home application or registration.
 This means that if the home application or registration is amended, denied, withdrawn, or canceled during the five years following the international registration date, the associated international applications and registration are treated the same way.
 In other words, if the home application is refused, the international applications will also be reviewed as well.
 If the home registration is canceled, international registrations will be canceled as well.
 If the home registration is limited in the scope of goods and services, international applications and registrations will guess what, they'll be limited as well.
 This is usually referred to as the central attack because that allows interested parties to only go against the home application thereby affecting all other applications as well.
 This dependency lasts for the first five years after an international registration issue.
 Once the international registration has been in effect for five years, it becomes independent from the basic registration.
 At this point, the possible limitation abandonment or cancellation of the basic application or registration no longer has any effect on the international registration.
 Also, while you file a single application in one of the three official languages, don't forget that the international application is examined by each national trademark office separately.
 And if they issue objections, you would usually need a local agent to address the possible objections.
-So what does this all mean, first of all, if you are only interested in filing your trademark in five or less countries, we typically do not recommend going the Madrid application route.
+So what does this all mean, first of all, if you are only interested in filing your trademark in five or fewer countries, we typically do not recommend going the Madrid application route?
 The risk simply does not justify possible savings.
 If it's more than five countries, then it starts making more and more sense with the more countries you want to go for.
 There are a few other things to keep in mind.
 It's crucially important to do a comprehensive trademark search in your home country.
 It's always crucially important but even more so when it comes to an international application.
 If your direct application is rejected, you simply don't get your own brand in your home country.
 But if you file an international application based on that flawed direct application, and your international application will also fail.
 You really don't want to deal with it.
 You should do at least a minimal search in those other countries to make sure you're not wasting your money filing there.
-Sometimes, you may want to wait for your home application to clear opposition period to make sure no central attack is started against you.
+Sometimes, you may want to wait for your home application to clear the opposition period to make sure no central attack is started against you.
 However, when it comes to new brands that you want to trademark on a global level, it may be a problem because if you wait until after the opposition period, you will not be able to take advantage of the conventional priority that will allow you to claim the date of your international applications back to the filing date of your home application.
 The reason behind it is that in order to take advantage of the conventional priority, you have to follow your international application within a six-month window after filing your basic application.
-Opposition period usually ends long after the six-month window closes.
+The opposition period usually ends long after the six-month window closes.
 It's usually not recommended to use European Union as your basic application because there is a higher risk of oppositions there since oppositions and cancellations can be raised by third parties on the basis of prior rights in any of the member countries of the EU.
 One other consideration to have is that the list of goods and services in the international application may not be broader than the list in the basic application or registration, Because of the current US requirements, US applications often contain more narrow list of goods and services than foreign applications where use is not required.
 What this means is that US applicants may in certain circumstances prefer the national or regional route to be able to expand the scope of protection of their marks in foreign markets.
 And really is done on a case-by-case basis.
 So that is international Madrid trademarks in a nutshell.

 Disclaimer: Please note that this post and this video are not and are not intended as legal advice.
 Your situation may be different from the facts assumed in this post or video.
 Your reading this post or watching this video does not create a lawyer-client relationship between you and Trademark Factory International Inc., and you should not rely on this post or this video as the only source of information to make important decisions about your intellectual property.